aaditmshah/augment/README.md

 As you can see the second argument passed to the anonymous _class body_ function is the `prototype` of the base class `Square`, which we named `base`.
 It can be used to access the methods on the `prototype` of the base class.

+Also notice that instead of invoking the super class constructor as `Square.call` we are using `base.constructor.call` instead.
+Yes there's an additional property lookup but it's essentially the same.

 Creating the final object:

 ```javascript